wortell-smart-learning/ssis-training/lab01/Exercise 1/Lab 1 Exercise 1.md

 26. Return to SSMS, and re-run the query.
 You should now have four rows.

 ## Review and questions
-- [ ] todo: kijken of de kolommen wel echt leeg zijn
-- Which columns are empty in DimProductCategory?
+- Which columns are empty in Dim_ProductCategory?
 Why?
 - What would happen if we ran this package for a second time?